 The iconic artist has more than 150 surviving pieces of art, most of them self-portraits.
 Unlike other Mexican artists of her time, Frida didn’t paint murals.
 She focused more on her self-portraits.

 Her interest in politics made her join the Mexican Communist Party in 1927.
-There, she met Diego Rivera and later married him.
+There, the famous artist met Diego Rivera and later married him.
 The two spent the majority of the 1920s and 1930s traveling and painting.
 Diego helped her develop her artistic style, drawing inspiration from Mexican folk culture.

 Fun fact: her work remained relatively unknown until the late 1970s.
 At that time, art historians and political activists rediscovered her work.
 And by the 1990s, Kahlo rose to the status of an iconic figure in history and for the Chicanos.
 The feminism movement and the LGBTQ community view her as an icon.